 - Organizations must demonstrate the ability to realize their mission by demonstrating viability and long-term stability

-- The potential recipient organization does not have to be based in Port Coquitlam, but the project or program in question must directly impact Port Coquitlam
+- The potential recipient organization’s project or program must directly impact Port Coquitlam

-- The PoCo Community Foundation operates on an annual granting cycle (a single granting cycle per annum)
+- NEW!
+The PoCo Community Foundation will operate on a bi-annual granting cycle (two granting cycles per annum in 2022)

-- We will fund a specific project/ program for no more than three consecutive years; the PoCo Community Foundation reserves the right to extend past three years
+- We fund a specific project/ program for no more than two consecutive years; the PoCo Community Foundation reserves the right to extend past two years

-- A successful grant recipient must take a one-year break before they can re-apply if they have already received three consecutive years of funding
+- A successful grant recipient must take a one-year break before they can re-apply if they have already received two consecutive years of funding

 - In the event the grant recipient cannot complete the project or program, for any reason, all unused grant money shall be immediately returned